qbzjs/2D-3D-/Assets/Resources/Downloaded_Assets/Shader_Assets/GhostEffect/Ciconia Studio/Shaders/Ghost Shaders/Readme.txt

 Support Unity versions
 2018.1.0 and higher (Built-in only)

-By default the new built-in shaders (v2019.4.x) are available in the built-in folder.
-If you don't need them, delete the Builtin folder before unpacking the Ghost Shader v2018.1.unitypackage
+By default the new built-in shaders (v2019.4.x or higher) are available in the built-in folder.
+If you don't need them, delete the Builtin folder before unpacking the Ghost Shaders v2018.1.unitypackage